gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 1. Click `Start`
 1. Enter a unique name for the device ID.
 1. Press the `fill with zeros` button next to the AppEUI field
-1. Enter the device EUI code you copied from the previous step into the `Device EUI` section.

 > Currently The Things Stack does not have the ability to assign device EUI's for devices that do not have them.
 For now unless you have a spare DevEUI lying around we will have to use a workaround because the Dragino LoRa shield does not have an inbuilt DevEUI.
 13. Go to [random.org](https://www.random.org/bytes/)